 You can visit Bali on a backpacker budget but you can also indulge in some luxurious activities.
 You can lie down on the beach and drink cocktails all day long but you can also go trekking, waterfall chasing, exploring hidden canyons, visiting small authentic villages, etc. The list of things to do in Bali is endless but there are also some things to know before visiting Bali.

-I remember my first visit to Bali like it was yesterday.
+I remember my first time visiting Bali like it was yesterday.
 We got a couple of cheap flights from Singapore to Bali and I was still very happy about visiting Bali which is probably the main reason why I did a few costly mistakes during this trip.
 Things I would certainly do differently if given a second chance.

-So, no, this article isn’t about how to spend your holiday in Bali.
+So, no, this article isn’t about how to spend your holiday in Bali or what you should add to your Bali bucket list.
 You should spend your Bali holiday the way you want to.
 However, you should keep in mind that Bali looks like a tropical paradise at a glance but it can also turn into a disappointing place filled with drunk foreigners, false promises, and people trying to scam you on every step.
 When coming to Bali, you should know what to expect and that’s what this article is about.
-Here are some things you should know before visiting Bali.
+Here are some things to know before visiting Bali.

 Yes, doing drugs isn’t a recommendable thing in any country.
 Some people might say that this thing shouldn’t even be mentioned in an article like this one.
 However, things in Indonesia and Bali are different.
 Here, drug trafficking is an offense that’s punishable by death.
 And even though you buying some drugs can hardly be considered drug trafficking, you can still get in a lot of trouble.
 Especially because a lot of the people that offer tourists drugs on the street are undercover cops.